Genetic Cancer Risk in the Young (RisC) study

 - Patients aged 40 years and under who have been diagnosed with a cancer

-- Patients less than 50 years old who’ve been diagnosed with two different cancers
+- Patients less than 50 years old who have been diagnosed with two different cancers

 - Patients diagnosed with three or more cancers at any age